 “This year, almost all of the arts and humanities departments—as well as associated faculty working in the social sciences—were represented in the proposals submitted, testifying to the ongoing vitality and reach of these disciplines at Washington State University,” said Butler.

-Reflecting upon her CAH experience, School of Music instructor and 2019 faculty fellow Melissa Parkhurst said, “The CAH Faculty Fellowship put me in regular communication with a group of dedicated interdisciplinary scholars.
+Faculty fellows receive financial support for their individual work, but the centerpiece of the academic-year program is the cohort’s monthly meeting to discuss their work-in-progress and also how they might engage more effectively with both scholarly and public audiences.
+Reflecting upon her CAH experience, School of Music instructor and 2019 faculty fellow Melissa Parkhurst shared, “The CAH Faculty Fellowship put me in regular communication with a group of dedicated interdisciplinary scholars.
 I gained a vital support network, valuable feedback, and ideas for future projects.”